 Use a Pool Cover

-A pool cover can significantly reduce evaporation, keep the water level more stable, and minimize the need for frequent adjustments.
+A pool cover can significantly reduce evaporation, helping to keep the water level more stable and minimizing the need for frequent adjustments.

 Seasonal Considerations and Maintenance